(This information also appeared as an article for Make Modern Magazine, Issue 24.)

 When you can “feel” these answers, then you can repeat them.
 Then you are ready to dive head first into all sorts of motifs.

-If you would like a Quilt Yoga lesson, I would love to come to your guild or shop.
+If you would like a Free Motion Quilting lesson, I would love to come to your guild or shop.
 For more information visit my workshop listing.